Have A Good Hair Day

 It would get to the point where people would say so many hateful things that it would be extremely uncomfortable if they knew that I felt differently and had different views.
 They liked me for someone I wasn’t, and it felt like I was lying to them.

 I often felt like I had to wear a muzzle and couldn’t ever say how I really felt unless I wanted to lose clients over it.
 I couldn’t afford to lose half of my clientele just because we had different opinions.
-This was so draining to not be able to be myself.
+This was so draining to not be able to just be myself.

 I eventually decided that I no longer want to be in any situation where I have to hide who I am.
 This meant that I needed to walk away from doing hair.

-6. Hindered my ability to form relationships
+6. Being a hairstylist hindered my ability to form relationships

 Believe it or not, I am an introverted person.
 That means that being surrounded by people drains me instead of energizes me.
 When doing hair you’re obviously one-on-one with people all day long.